-For the years ended December 31, 2018 and 2017, the Company incurred the following fees for services performed by KPMG LLP, all of which were preapproved by the Audit Committee:
+For the years ended December 31, 2019 and 2018, the Company incurred the following fees for services performed by KPMG LLP, all of which were pre-approved by the Audit Committee:

-2018 2017
+2019 2018

-Audit Fees (1) \$ 424,000 \$ 380,000
+Audit Fees (1) \$460,000 \$424,000

-Audit-related Fees -
+Audit-related Fees

-Total \$ 424,000 \$ 380,000
+Total \$460,000 \$424,000

 (1) Represents fees for the quarterly review of financial statements and annual audit of the Company's consolidated financial statements and internal controls over financial reporting.
-Also includes fees for the audit of the Company's subsidiary bank financial statements, pursuant to the requirements of 12 CFR Part 363, Annual Independent Audits and Reporting Requirements.
-Such fees were \$25,000 and \$22,000 for 2018 and 2017, respectively.
+Also includes fees for the audit of the Company's subsidiary bank financial statements, pursuant to the requirements of 12 CFR Part 363, Annual Independent Audits and Reporting

+Requirements.
+Such fees were \$25,000 for 2019 and 2018, respectively.
 All such fees were pre-approved by the Audit Committee.